-1. Enter position number used by the agency for control purposes.
-See FPM Chapter 312, Subchapter 3.

-2. Check one.

-- · "Redescription" means the duties and/or responsibilities of an - existing position are being changed.
+- 1. Enter position number used by the agency for control purposes.
+See FPM Chapter 312, Subchapter 3. - 2.
+Check one. - · "Redescription" means the duties and/or responsibilities of an existing position are being changed.
 "New" means the position has not previously existed.

-"Reestablishment" means the position previously existed, but had been cancelled. - · "Other" covers such things as change in title or occupational - Other covers such things as change in title or occupational series without a change in duties or responsibilities.
-The "Explanation" section should be used to show the reason if "Other" is checked, as well as any position(s) replaced by position number, title, pay plan, occupational code, and grade. - 3.
+- "Reestablishment" means the position previously existed, but had been cancelled. - · "Other" covers such things as change in title or occupational series without a change in duties or responsibilities. - The "Explanation" section should be used to show the reason if "Other" is checked, as well as any position(s) replaced by position number, title, pay plan, occupational code, and grade. - 3.
 Check one. - 4.
 Enter geographical location by city and State (or if position is in a foreign country, by city and country). - 5.
 Enter geographical location if different from that of #4. - To be completed by OPM when certifying positions.
 (See Item 15 for date of OPM certification.)
 For SES and GS-16/18 positions and equivalent, show the position number used on OPM Form 1390 (e.g., DAES0012). - one to show whether the incumbent is exempt or nonexempt from the minimum wage and overtime provisions of the Fair Labor Standards Act.
-See FPM Chapter 551 - Check box if statement is required.
+See FPM Chapter 551. - Check box if statement is required.
 See FPM Chapter 734 for the Executive Personnel Financial Disclosure Report, SF 278.
 See FPM Chapter 735, Subchapter 4, for the Employment and Financial Interests Statement. - Check one to show whether Identical Additional positions are permitted.
 See FPM Chapter 312, Subchapter 4.
-Agencies may show the number of such positions authorized and/or established after the "Yes" block. - 10.
-Check one.
+Agencies may show the number of such positions authorized and/or established after the "Yes" block. - Check one.
 See FPM Chapter 212 for information on the competitive service and FPM Chapter 213 for the excepted service.
 For a position in the excepted service, enter authority for the exception, e.g., "Schedule A-213.3102(d)" for Attorney positions excepted under Schedule A of the Civil Service Regulations.
-SES (Gen) stands for a General position in the Senior Executive Service, and SES (CR) stands for a Career Reserved position.
-Reserved position.
+SES (Gen) stands for a General position in the Senior Executive Service, and SES (CR) stands for a Career Reserved position. - 11.
+Check one. - A "Supervisory" position is one that meets the requirements for a supervisory title as set forth in current OPM classification and job-grading guidance.
+Agencies may designate first-level supervisory positions by placing "1" or "1st" after "Supervisory." - · A "Managerial" position is one that meets the requirements for such a designation as set forth in current OPM classification - 12.
+Check one to show whether the position is non-sensitive, noncritical sensitive, critical sensitive, or special sensitive for security purposes.
+If this is an ADP position, write the letter "C" beside the sensitivity.